gwen001/s3-buckets-finder/README.md

 	--bucket	single bucket name or listing file
 	--glue	characters used as a separator when concatenate all elements -h, --help	print this help
-	--no-color	disable colored output
+	--list	do no perform any test, simply list the generated permutations --no-color	disable colored output
 	--prefix	single prefix or listing file
 	--suffix	single suffix or listing file